Carrie-Anne Corson, David McGraw, Stan Ure and Cathryn Davies will join the existing 8 Trustees, bringing the board up to 12 members.

 The new additions come from a variety of backgrounds, including the NHS, accounting, local government and banking.

-Each of the new trustees has been selected based on their personal and professional experiences and well as the unique skills and perspectives they could add to the board.
+Each of the new trustees has been selected based on their personal and professional experiences as well as the unique skills and perspectives they could add to the board.

 Let’s meet the new Trustees!